 An American book, but two of the authors are British researchers who are helping to promote mindfulness based cognitive therapy courses for people experiencing stress and depression in the UK.
 A CD of guided meditations is included with the book.

-Books and booklets about sex and cancer
+Books about sex and cancer

 J H Haynes & Co Ltd, 2009